 I.W.4.
 Applicability

-Responsible Dischargers are: (1) dischargers with Notice of Intent coverage under this General Permit who discharge stormwater associated with construction activities and authorized-non-stormwater discharges, (2) either directly or through a municipal separate storm sewer system (MS4) discharge to impaired water bodies identified in a U.S. EPA approved TMDL with an assigned waste load allocation (WLA) to construction stormwater sources listed in Attachment H, and (3) have identified one or more TMDL-pollutants in the site’s construction stormwater discharges.
+Responsible Dischargers are: (1) dischargers with Notice of Intent coverage under this General Permit who discharge stormwater associated with construction activities and authorized-non-stormwater discharges, (2) either directly or through a municipal separate storm sewer system (MS4) to impaired water bodies identified in a U.S. EPA approved TMDL with an assigned waste load allocation to construction stormwater sources listed in Attachment H, and (3) have identified one or more TMDL-pollutants in the site’s construction stormwater discharges.

 Responsible Dischargers must comply with applicable TMDL-specific General Permit requirements in Attachment H and all other applicable provisions of this General Permit.